 - Internal uses the media player's built-in clock.
 Each player has it's own clock so two media players started at the same instant will naturally drift over time. - Sync Bus 1-16 sets the media player to use the sync state of the bus number selected.
-Two layers connected by sync bus are said to be in frame-lock and can be expected to be playing the same frame at the same time. - Timecode 1 or 2 sets the media player to use time from the designated Timecode bus.
+Two layers using the same sync bus input are in frame-lock and can be expected to be playing the same frame at the same time. - A sync master and sync subordinates are not frame-locked, master and subordinate have a single frame of delay. - Timecode 1 or 2 sets the media player to use time from the designated Timecode bus.
 Timecode buses are generated in the Sync Manager and can either be from an external source or generated locally.
 A media player under timecode control is said to be in frame-lock and can be expected to be playing the same frame at the same time